 Today, betta fish are far showier than they were 200 years ago.
-Today, most breeders select for showy fins and bright colors.
+Today, most breeders use selective breeding to select for showy fins and bright colors.
 These many varieties are not unique species and can be bred to create new types.

-Though betta fish do not like to be kept with other bettas, you may keep them in a community.
+Though betta fish do not like to be kept with other fish of the same genus, you may keep them in a community.
 Many common aquarium species can live with bettas without fighting.
 Additionally, female bettas can generally live together without fighting.

 You should feed betta specialized food flakes.
 These are generally made of a combination of brine shrimp, bloodworms and daphnia.
 You can also give your betta a tasty treat of whole bloodworms and brine shrimp!

 Avoid over-feeding your fish, as this can cause obesity!
 It also leaves debris in the tank, requiring more cleaning.
-The betta fish should be able to eat all of its food in about 5 minutes.
+Your fish should be able to eat all of its food in about 5 minutes.

 You should change a betta fish’s water regularly, especially in smaller tanks without circulation.
 This keeps the water clean and ensures the fish has plenty of oxygen.